Meditation for Beginners and Everyone Else

 - A religion.
 Some religions practice it as part of their religion, but it is not a religion.

 Meditation is great for kids too!

 In meditation, it’s going to happen: you’ll be faced with thoughts you don’t like.
 In order to practice non-judgment of these thoughts so that they don’t affect you negatively, you can repeat (like a mantra), “Welcome to the party”.

 This is also a way to practice loving-kindness meditation.
 Welcome all of those thoughts.
 It may sound counterintuitive but have you ever wished a thought to go away only for it to become stronger?
 Bingo!

 A few tips that will help you get started the right way (Hint: there is no "right" way, but the easiest way is my intention here) is to spend more time in mindfulness throughout your day.

 Try thinking about what you are doing when you are doing it, not focusing on your thoughts about it, but the actual activity.
-This improves your focus "muscle".
+This expands your focus "muscle".

 Next, spend time in nature or simply a stroll outside somewhere.
 Being outside helps connect us to something bigger than our puny, racing thoughts.

 Take your time and practice with 2 minutes of sitting still/doing nothing.
 Next, try 3 minutes then move on up to 5-15 minutes.